By Martin Brungard

 4.2 Hardness Adjustment

 4.2.1 Dilution with distilled water or Reverse Osmosis (RO) water is a quick, yet more costly option.
 Distilled water is free of all ions while RO water is nearly free of ions.
 Both sources are very soft water that reduce the hardness and alkalinity of the brewing water in proportion to the amount of RO or distilled water added to tap water.
-The ion concentrations of these purified waters are typically too low to promote good mashing and fermentation conditions.
+The ion concentrations of these purified waters are typically lower than desired to promote good mashing, fermentation, and flavor results.
 Therefore, minerals should be added to these purified waters or the purified water should be blended with the original source water to provide an adequate ionic content for brewing use.

 RO water is not pure water and it still contains low concentrations of ions.
 The concentration of ions in the RO water vary based on what the raw water entering the RO unit contains and the type of membrane used in the unit.
 To provide an indication of typical RO water quality, the following profile from a RO unit is presented as an example.
 The raw water feeding this RO unit came from an ion-exchange softener and that raw water had little calcium or magnesium, but relatively high sodium.
 The sodium concentration in the RO water is slightly higher than if the raw water had not been previously softened.